Skip to main content

 Throw a shrug or a sleeveless jacket with mirrors and some danglers, stacks of bangles and you are good to go!

-• Cotton printed pants and kurtas/kurtis.
+• Cotton or linen pants in solid colours, and colourful kurtas/kurtis.
 Dress up with stoles, jackets or throws.
 Pair with junk jewellery and chappals.

 • Long cotton dresses in floral or tropical prints, or dresses in jamdani or khadi.